ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/getting_started.md

 |RS485|RX, 4-pin MX and Pro; communicate with 4-pin Dynamixel|
 |RS232|CM-5, CM-510; communicate with these controllers.
 Communicate with other RS-232 devices|

-`Note` The manipulator is based on RS-485 communications so make sure to set the dongle to 485.
+**NOTE** : The manipulator is based on RS-485 communications so make sure to set the dongle to 485.
 {: .notice}

 ## [Manipulator Test](#manipulator-test)